Vyral/base-template/_posts/2024-06-06-8-simple-steps-to-secure-your-dream-home.md

 {% include excerpt.html %}

 Have you just gone under contract with a seller for a new home?
 Congratulations!
-You are well on your way towards the dream of homeownership.
-But before we pop the champagne, there's still a few more hurdles to clear.
+You are well on your way toward the dream of homeownership.
+But before we pop the champagne, there are still a few more hurdles to clear.
 Don’t stress – I'm here to guide you through each one:

 **Step 1: Show Your Commitment with an Earnest Money Deposit.** The first step is to put your money where your mouth is – literally.
 The earnest money deposit is a way to show the seller you are serious about buying their home.
 Typically, this amount ranges from 1% to 3% of the purchase price.
 Don't worry; this deposit isn't extra cash out of your pocket.
 It will go towards your closing costs or down payment later on.